slagana8/Heart_Disease_Indicators/README.md

 To prepare this data set I removed any duplicate values and confirmed there was no missing data and fixed any inconsistencies within the categorical and numerical features.
 This included replacing a value with a more manageable value when coding and removing a few inconsistent outliers.

+## Pre-processing

+I created a function for the classification report, confusion matrix, and ROC AUC.
+I then used one hot encoder and scaler to prepare the data for modeling.

+## Modeling

+I first ran a base model for Logistic Regression and found it had an accuracy of about 90% on the testing and training data.